The Rolling Stones: 1965–1967: Height of fame

 The Stones' success on the British and American singles charts peaked during the 1960s.
 "19th Nervous Breakdown" was released in February 1966, and reached number 2 in the UK and US charts; "Paint It Black" reached number 1 in the UK and US in May 1966.
 "Mother's Little Helper", released in June 1966, reached number 8 in the US; it was one of the first pop songs to discuss the issue of prescription drug abuse.
 "Have You Seen Your Mother, Baby, Standing in the Shadow?" was released in September 1966 and reached number 5 in the UK and number 9 in the US.
 It had a number of firsts for the group: it was the first Stones recording to feature brass horns, and the back-cover photo on the original US picture sleeve depicted the group satirically dressed in drag.
 The song was accompanied by one of the first official music videos, directed by Peter Whitehead.

 During their North American tour in June and July 1966, the Stones' high-energy concerts proved highly successful with young people, while alienating local police who had the physically exhausting task of controlling the often rebellious crowds.
 According to the Stones historians Philippe Margotin and Jean-Michel Guesdon, the band's notoriety "among the authorities and the establishment seems to have been inversely proportional to their popularity among young people".
 In an effort to capitalise on this, London released the live album Got Live If You Want It! in December.
+The band's first greatest hits album, Big Hits (High Tide and Green Grass), was released in the UK in November 1966, a different version of which had been released in the US in March that year.

-January 1967 saw the release of Between the Buttons, which reached number 3 in the UK and number 2 in the US.
+In January 1967, Between the Buttons was released, and reached number 3 in the UK and number 2 in the US.
 It was Andrew Oldham's last venture as the Rolling Stones' producer.
 Allen Klein took over his role as the band's manager in 1965.
 Richards recalled, "There was a new deal with Decca to be made ... and he said he could do it."
 The US version included the double A-side single "Let's Spend the Night Together" and "Ruby Tuesday", which went to number 1 in the US and number 3 in the UK.
 When the band went to New York to perform the numbers on The Ed Sullivan Show in January, they were ordered to change the lyrics of the refrain of "Let's Spend the Night Together" to "let's spend some time together".